DocMinus/RxnTransformDescriptors/README.md

 For quick testing and timing use `Python test.py`.<br>
 Not a pytest package, but it nevertheless does the trick for quick demonstrating/testing.<br>
 <br>

+### Acknowledgments
+We would like to thank [@eryl](https://github.com/eryl) for suggestions and help regarding multiprocessing.
+This allowed processing of large datasets within minutes or even seconds on a standard system, versus previously hours.